Scotland Yard protected gangland informant who helped kill a cop.

 Among the emerging scandals that needed suppressing were the unsolved murders of Daniel Morgan and Stephen Lawrence and rampant corruption in crime squads across London where detectives and their informants were divvying up drugs and cash.

 PC Dunne was one of the many honest ones.
-He’d retrained as a community cop in 1990 aged 40 after a career as a math teacher.
+He’d retrained as a community cop in 1990 aged 40 after a career as a maths teacher.
 Following his cold-blooded murder, Dunne received the highest commendation in the Met and a police building was named in his honour.

 The Met wanted everyone to know it cared and wouldn’t forget.
 But the force didn’t care enough to act on its own intelligence that a gangland informant working with a corrupt ex-cop had supplied the Tanfoglio and Browning 9mm pistols used to kill Danso and then Dunne.